comake/standard-sdk-js/docs/reference/api-reference.md

 ## [`StandardSDK.build(options)`](#standardsdkbuildoptions)

-The `build` method of the top level `StandardSDK` object instantiates a Standard SDK with your APIs of choice.
+Instantiates a Standard SDK with your APIs of choice.

 #### Parameters